 GORE-TEX and eVent are best choice if you don’t have preference.
 GORE-TEX have three types GORE-TEX®, GORE-TEX® Active and GORE-TEX® Pro, which is enough for different levels of people, and you should take priority over membrane.

-Hardshell Jackets Guide: Brands
+Hardshell Jackets Buying Guide by Brands

 - Tier 1: Arc’teryx